MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/object-based.md

 For example, the I/O manager's [**IoCreateDevice**](/windows-hardware/drivers/ddi/wdm/nf-wdm-iocreatedevice) routine creates a device object to represent a physical, logical, or virtual device as the target of I/O requests.

 One system component can export routines that call another component's support routines.
 This can reduce the number of calls that a driver must make.
 The I/O manager, in particular, exports certain routines that make it easier to develop drivers.
-For example, **IoConnectInterruptEx**, calls the kernel support routines for *interrupt objects*.
+For example, [**IoConnectInterruptEx**](https://msdn.microsoft.com/library/windows/hardware/ff548378), which lowest-level drivers call to register their *ISRs*, calls the kernel support routines for *interrupt objects*.

 ### <a href="" id="ddk-object-opacity-kg"></a>Object Opacity